-Many of us would love a list of “Do’s and Don’ts.”
-And many of us probably see Christianity as another one of many religious systems that all lead to God.
+Many of us would love a list of “do’s and don’ts” to follow.
 But the truth is that neither Jesus nor his Apostles gave us detailed instructions (like the Mosaic law code) on how to respond in specific situations.
 What foods to eat.
 What music to listen to.
 What to wear.
 Where to live.
 Where to work.
 Am I allowed to do this?
 Am I not allowed?
 What would a good Christian do?
 And so (often in frustration) we run back to the law for guidance, or we create our own new law code (traditions or “Christian principles”) to follow.
 Or we ask “What Would Jesus Do?”
-All hoping to hear a specific answer to our internal cry of “Just tell me what to do!”
+All hoping to hear a specific answer to our internal cry of “just tell me what to do!”

 Are you still hoping to be told WHAT to do by Jesus?
-Or are you ready to move into being able to do WHATEVER from and for Jesus?
+Or are you ready to move into being able to do WHATEVER from Jesus?

 Maybe asking yourself these questions about the whatever that you are doing can help:

 - Does this whatever in any way degrade, defame, or disregard the name of Christ – his authority and character?

 - Does this whatever violate my own Spirit led conscience?